thedavecarroll/powershell.anovelidea.org/_posts/2018-08-25-updatable-help.md

 ### Online Source

-If the local source test is successful, you will need to upload the `*HelpInfo.xml`, `*HelpContent.cab`, and `*HelpContent.zip` help files to the location indicated by the modules `HelpInfoUri`.
+If the local source test is successful, you will need to upload the `*HelpInfo.xml`, `*HelpContent.cab`, and `*HelpContent.zip` help files to the location indicated by the module's `HelpInfoUri`.
 After this is done, you should verify that you can access the URL successfully by using `Invoke-WebRequest`.
 Ideally, the StatusCode should be 200.

 ```powershell